This post may contain affiliate links. Please read my disclosure policy.

 When we start craving more soul-satisfying, cozy cooking during fall and winter, it’s hard to top the convenience of using a slow-cooker for braising meat or making delicious stews and chilis, leaving you the freedom to get on with other things in your day.

-But since browning foods before slow cooking creates deep, layered flavors, I think it’s totally worth the extra step.
+Because browning meat before slow cooking creates deep, layered flavors, I think it’s totally worth the extra step.
 The ability to do so in one pot makes it so much easier.

-- 3 1/2 pounds pork shoulder roast, trimmed of excess fat and cut into 2 equal pieces
+- 3½ pounds boneless pork shoulder roast, trimmed of excess fat and cut into 2 equal pieces

 - 1 tablespoon kosher salt